-You may file for an uncontested divorce in Maryland if you have been separated from your partner for at least 12 months and have collaboratively resolved your marital issues.
+You may file for an uncontested divorce if you have been separated from your partner for at least 12 months and have collaboratively resolved your marital issues.
 For example, if you and your former spouse do not share minor children or property, do not want alimony or retirement rights, and have no quarrels with your marital estate, you can file an uncontested divorce.
 Filing a divorce under amicable terms can be substantially cheaper than battling out your marital issues in court, so the courts encourage divorcing couples to address and resolve their concerns outside of the legal system.

-You could also draft a marital separation agreement which settles all the issues with regards to your marriage with the help of a steadfast Maryland uncontested divorce lawyer.
+You could also draft a marital separation agreement that settles all the issues with regard to your marriage with the help of a steadfast Maryland uncontested divorce lawyer.
 Drafting a thoroughly considered, legally binding agreement negates the need for a 12-month separation, so it is best to retain qualified legal counsel before filing.
 Call today to learn more about your legal options for marriage dissolution from a well-versed legal professional.